Introduction to the Horse of the Year Show

 End of Season Awards

-To recognize the outstanding achievements of horses and riders during the competition season, the HKEF gives out the following seven annual End of Season Awards.
+To recognize the outstanding achievements of horses and riders during the competition season, the HKEF gives out the following nine annual End of Season Awards.

 |Jumping Horse of the Year Award- The Good King Cup||This is awarded to the best performing jumping horse of the season.|